 We finish this part of the walk at the fountain on the other side.
 This is where one of the entrances to the medieval city stood.
 The street that leads from here into the Gothic Quarter, Portaferrisa (Iron Door), still bears its name from the huge iron measuring devices attached to one of the entrance towers at the time.
 The fountain that you see was part of one of the old towers and preserved after the demolition of the walls.
 Take a look at the 1959 ceramic tile and imagine how life looked here in olden times, when the new “Eixample” was still to come and the city was just that, the old city.

-You can now go down Portaferrisa street towards the old maze of the Gothic Quarter, sit down for some people watching or read the next section: A walking tour down La Rambla (part 2).
+You can now go down Portaferrisa street towards the old maze of the Gothic Quarter.
+This is the one of the areas we cover on our Free Tours Barcelona.
+Sit down for some people watching or read the next section: A walking tour down La Rambla (part 2).
 But for that, you will have to wait a little bit more.

 Latest posts by Gorka Regidor (see all)